superfet/faithfulco.github.io/content/home/awards.md

   description: "Represented the Faculty of Natural and Applied Sciences as the Chief Speaker, in the first Inter-Faculty Debate and was awarded the co-best speaker of the tournament. "
   organization: Ignatius Ajuru University of Education (IAUE), Port Harcourt, Nigeria.
   organization_url:
-  title: Co-best Speaker and winner in the First Inter-faculty Debate of IAUE
+  title: Co-best Speaker and Winner in the First Inter-faculty Debate of IAUE
-  url:

-- certificate_url:
-  date_end: "2014-09-01"
-  date_start: "2010-09-01"
-  description: "Throughout my unergraduate studies from 2010-2014, I was consistently in the Dean's Rolls of Honour for outstanding academic performance and character."
-  organization: Ignatius Ajuru University of Education (IAUE), Port Harcourt, Nigeria.
-  organization_url:
-  title: Consistent Mention and Recognition, Dean's Rolls of Honour IAUE
   url:

 - certificate_url:
   date_end: